cozy/cozy-docs/src/documents/en/hack/cookbooks/data-system.html.md

 // The data system listens to localhost:9101 dataSystem = new Client('http://localhost:9101');

-// In production we must authentificate the application if(process.env.NODE_ENV === 'production') {
+// In production we must authenticate the application if(process.env.NODE_ENV === 'production') {
   user = process.env.NAME;
   password = process.env.TOKEN;